diruuu/immutee/README.md

 # immutee
-Simple utility for changing object using dot notation string without mutate it.
+Simple utility for changing object using dot notation string without mutate it in a chainable way.

 ## Install
 `npm install immutee --save`